BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

 Note: Use the [bitcoinfiles-sdk](https://github.com/BitcoinFiles/bitcoinfiles-sdk#sign-and-create-file) to build, sign, and verify document signatures.

-Inspired by the techniques by Monkeylord at https://github.com/monkeylord/bitcoin-ibe
+Inspired by techniques described by Monkeylord at https://github.com/monkeylord/bitcoin-ibe

+Built on top and leveraging Bitcoin Data Protocol by Unwriter at https://b.bitdb.network/

 # Intro